nfriend/wordle-solver/README.md

 <img alt="A screenshot of a Tweet by @bot_wordle" src="img/tweet.png"
 width="507" />

+The tweet will include a link to a screenshot of the full solution.

 Source for the Twitter bot can be seen in [`twitter-bot/index.js`](twitter-bot/index.js).
 The bot is run inside a GitLab scheduled pipeline (see [`.gitlab-ci.yml`](.gitlab-ci.yml)).